Gainesville Industrial Accident Lawyers

 If you are filing a personal injury claim relating to an industrial accident, the statute of limitations restricts the amount of time that you are permitted to file a lawsuit.

-In Florida, injured victims have four years from the date of the injury to file a personal injury lawsuit.
+Under the Florida statutes of limitations, injured victims have two years from the date of the injury to file a personal injury lawsuit.
 The state law has a few narrow exceptions to the four-year limit.
-In cases where an injury is not immediately apparent or detectable, the four-year period for filing a lawsuit starts on the date when the injury is discovered or reasonably should have been discovered instead of the actual date of the work zone accident.